apey236/RiemannONet/README.md

 	year = {2024}}
 ```
 ## Authors
-RiemannONet is written by Ahmad Peyvan (Brown University).
+RiemannONet is written by Ahmad Peyvan and Vivek Oommen (Brown University).